lsds/Teechain/README.md

 ## Questions/Comments/Feedback

-If you have any questions or comments, or would like to provide feedback, feel free to raise an issue on the [GitHub](https://github.com/lsds/Teechain), or email us directly (our contact information can be found [here](https://teechain.network#contact));
+If you have any questions or comments, or would like to provide feedback, feel free to raise an issue, or email us directly (our contact information can be found [here](https://teechain.network#contact));

 ## License